 04 of 08

-A bedroom can be beautifully furnished, yet still look lifeless and stark if it lacks personality.
+A bedroom can be beautifully furnished, but look lifeless and stark if it lacks personality.
 Although hard to pinpoint, most of us recognize decorating personality when we see it.
 It’s the little touches that turn a house into a home: heirlooms, favorite artwork, the use of color or design, a quirky combination of styles or any other decorating trick that says, “This room is MINE.”Continue to 5 of 8 below.

 05 of 08

 One or more living houseplants do wonders for a room.
-Not only do they help remove impurities from the air, they add a natural touch that’s hard to replicate with man-made décor.
+Not only do they help remove impurities from the air, but they also add a natural touch that’s hard to replicate with man-made décor.
 Set a plant in an attractive container on your dresser or nightstand, and your bedroom is that much closer to great.

 06 of 08